-From session 3 onwards, the course provides a range of academic skills at the hand of readings from the parallel course, 2101-The Making of Development.
-It embeds academic skills within texts from Development Studies.
+From session 3 onwards, the course provides a range of academic skills, a.o. at the hand of readings from the parallel course, 2101-The Making of Development.
+It embeds and illustrates academic skills in texts from Development Studies.

-Assessment: Proper-referencing Quiz
+Assessment: Proper-referencing quiz

-Course ISS-9102 is open to all MA students at ISS because every student has to pass the Proper-referencing quiz in December.
+Course ISS-9102 is remedial and open to all MA students at ISS where every student has to pass the Proper-referencing quiz in September or December.
 The quiz is offered on a pass/fail basis and can be taken repeatedly.
-Should a student not have passed by 31st December, s/he has an interview with the Convenor of the Major.
+Should a student not have passed by 27th December 2024, s/he has an interview with the Convenor of the Major.

-This course uses texts from the parallel course ISS-2101, and capita selecta from key works.
-In addition, Belcher, W. (2019) Writing your research article in 12 weeks.
+Belcher, W. (2019) Writing your research article in 12 weeks.
 A guide academic publishing success.
 Chicago: UCP Northedge, A. (2012) The Good Study Guide.
 Milton Keynes: Open University Press.
 Swales, J.M. and C.B.
 Feak (2012) Academic Writing for Graduate Students.
 Ann Arbor: University of Michigan.
 Williams, J. and G. Colomb (2007) The Craft of Argument.
 London: Pearson Longman